 What is the 341 meeting of creditors?

-This meeting is conducted by the Chapter 13 trustee.
-The bankruptcy judges will not be attending these meetings.
-This meeting will be held within 50 days after the voluntary petition is filed.
-This is a mandatory court appearance for each debtor.
+The "meeting of creditors" is conducted by the Chapter 13 trustee and does not involve the bankruptcy judges.
+This meeting will be held within 50 days after the voluntary petition is filed, and it is a mandatory court appearance for each debtor.
 Each debtor is questioned under oath by the trustee about his or her financial affairs.
-The meeting is also called the "meeting of creditors" because creditors may attend and question a debtor about the location and disposition of assets and any other matter relevant to the administration of the case.
+Creditors may attend and ask questions of a debtor.
+Questions are usually about the location and disposition of the debtor's assets and may involve other matters about the administration of the case.

 When do my plan payments start?